 Each automated vehicle uses a driving logic.
-Instead of distinguishing between car manufacturer's or company's driving logics, CoEXist works with 4 fundamental driving logics described by their major principles and capabilities.
+Instead of distinguishing between car manufacturer's or company's driving logics, CoEXist works with four fundamental driving logics described by their major principles and capabilities.
 The logics are named rail safe, cautious, normal, and all-knowing.
+All-knowing is in the commercial release of PTV Vissim called "aggressive".

-The driving logics cautious, normal and all-knowing are part of the PTV Vissim default.inpx file as separate driving behaviours.
+The driving logics cautious, normal and aggressive are part of the PTV Vissim default.inpx file as separate driving behaviours.
 They are based on the Wiedemann 99 car-following model with adjusted driving behaviour parameters and additional features developed for PTV Vissim 11.
 See section 3.2 AV related features for more information.